MoldyMacaroniX/thumbnail.live/_src/posts/how-to-preview-your-youtube-thumbnail-online-before-uploading-your-video.md

 # Use inspect element to edit your thumbnail onto the YouTube home page

-You can use a browser tool called **inspect element** to edit your thumbnail onto the YouTube.
+You can use a browser tool called **inspect element** to edit your thumbnail onto YouTube.
 By highlighting the text you want to change and right clicking, you can press **inspect element** to edit the page's source code.
 You can then replace the text with your video title.

 To change a YouTube video thumbnail with inspect element, right click the video's thumbnail and edit its source to be a link to your thumbnail.